drush-ops/drush/docs/install.md

         composer install
         drush --version

-* Alternate commands to install some other variant of Drush:

-        # Install a specific version of Drush, e.g. Drush 6.1.0
-        composer global require drush/drush:6.1.0
-        # Master branch as a git clone.
-Great for contributing back to Drush project.
-        composer global require drush/drush:dev-master --prefer-source

 [Fuller explanation of the require command.](http://getcomposer.org/doc/03-cli.md#require)

 **Tips:**

-If Drush cannot find an autoloaded class, run `composer self-update`.
+* If Drush cannot find an autoloaded class, run `composer self-update`.
 Drush often tracks composer changes closely, so you may have some problems if you are not running a recent version.

-If composer cannot find a requirement, and suggests that *The package is not available in a stable-enough version according to your minimum-stability setting*, then place the following in `$HOME/.composer/composer.json`:
+* If composer cannot find a requirement, and suggests that *The package is not available in a stable-enough version according to your minimum-stability setting*, then place the following in `$HOME/.composer/composer.json`:
 ```
 {